 Minnesota

-While there are no state licensing requirements for HVAC contractors in Minnesota, they are required (as mechanical contractors) to file a $25,000 surety bond with the Department of Labor and Industry.
-There may be local licensing requirements.
+While there are no state licensing requirements for HVAC contractors in Minnesota (as mechanical contractors), businesses have to file a $25,000 surety bond with the Department of Labor and Industry to perform gas, heating, ventilation, cooling, air conditioning, fuel burning or refrigeration work.
+There may be local licensing requirements for HVAC technicians.

 Mississippi

-In addition, you will need to show details of any HVAC experience, show proof of general liability insurance and workers’ compensation insurance, and submit a financial statement.
+In addition, you will need to show details of any HVAC experience, show proof of general liability insurance and workers’ compensation insurance (if the applicant has five or more employees), and submit a financial statement.

 Missouri

-HVAC contractors do not require a license on the state level in order to work in Missouri.
+HVAC contractors are not required to have a license on the state level in order to work in Missouri.
 However, there may be local requirements so make sure to check county or city requirements before you begin work.

 Montana